Material issue Product/process innovations

 Process Innovation : Development of new production methods for urethane belts

 With “Enhancement and Evolution in Manufacturing” set as one of the guidelines in the mid-term business plan BF-2, the Company promotes development of innovative production methods for main power transmission belt products and is working on establishment of new production methods for urethane belts and its mass production.
 In fiscal 2018, we reviewed the compounding design of urethane materials in the urethane belt production line in the Ashikaga Plant and worked to shorten a crosslinking (reaction that changes physical and chemical properties of polymers by linking them) process.
 As a result, we were able to double labor productivity and reduce material loss by almost 20% and energy consumption by 80% compared to the conventional production methods.
 In fiscal 2019, we plan to work on automation and labor saving by introducing robots as well as shortening of processes by changing compounding design of materials in the rubber belt production line in the Nankai Plant, with an aim to significantly improve labor and capital productivity and establish a new production method enabling to reduce material loss.

 Contributing to reduction of industrial waste and energy consumption

 The establishment of a new production method for urethane belts also enables to reduce industrial waste through reduction of urethane material loss and also reduce energy consumption resulting from shortened crosslinking time and a change of the heating method.

-TOPICSPursue further potential of urethane materials through
+TOPICSPursue further potential of urethane

 a new production method